MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 Also, machine-level caches and configuration persist from run to run, which can boost speed.

 > [!NOTE]
-> We strongly suggest only install one Agent per machine, the Agent.service.exe is a really resource consumption process and installing 2 or more agents is going to affect performance and the result of the Build or Releases.
+> Although multiple agents can be installed per machine, we strongly suggest to only install one agent per machine.
+Installing two or more agents may adversely affect performance and the result of your pipelines.

 ::: moniker range="azure-devops"